tcweiss/congressional_insiders/README.md

 #### `scrape_house_year()`

-To scrape all House trades filed in a given year, you can use `scrape_house_year()`.
-The only argument is the year:
+To scrape all House trades filed in a given year, use `scrape_house_year()`.
+The only argument is the year of disclosure:

 ```
 scrape_house_year(2022)